keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 </div>

 The net Haber--Willstätter(Weiss) reaction indicates how absorbed superoxide (•O<sub>2</sub><sup>--</sup>) can reactive oxygen species.
 It was co-proposed by Fritz Haber [of Haber-Bosch fame]({% post_url 2023-06-14-nitrogen-fixation %}) in his [final paper](https://doi.org/10.1098/rspa.1934.0221), published just after death.
 Aspects of the Haber--Weiss proposal were [was a breakthrough historical startings point (and a misnomer)](https://doi.org/10.1179/135100001101536373) but didn't fully bear out in mechanistic studies.
-Fenton studied the importance of iron species as the main pathway radical propogation.
+Fenton studied the importance of iron species as the main pathway radical propagation.
 Direct reaction of superoxide with hydrogen peroxide [would actually unleash singlet oxygen](https://doi.org/10.1179/135100001101536373).
 {:.figcaption}

 Entire complex biological networks of antioxidants have been evolved to patch the damage of an oxygen metabolism: from superoxide converting enzymes, to radical scavenging vitamins, and aromatic compounds that can stabilise radical species into a less destructive form.
 Life's chemical potential was turbocharged, but with it comes an accumulation of organic corrosions that has to be carefully managed by patchwork clean-up until the cell fails.